adamkennedy/Mesovator/README.md

 ith consideration to the above suggestion of limiting coding to the 4 hours but taking the option to educate myself on the problem domain in advance, I allowed myself some background research on the problem domain and potential implementation strategies.

+## Exploitability of the Download Website

+The website link provided to download the challenge is not only trivially exploitable, but is accidentally exploited by the auto-linking in gmail.

+The "=" sign is not recognised by the Gmail auto-linked, and clicking on the link results in *[suppressed]/index.html?submitter* rather than *[suppressed]/index.html?submitter=adam@ali.as*.
+And the resulting link works, providing no trace of when I started the challenge.

+For the record, it was in the vicinity of 2015-03-22 6:05pm San Francisco Time.

 ## Background Research

 Elevator control is an interesting problem domain for a speed-implementation test.